guilhermecostadossantos/guilhermecostadossantos/README.md

 - 🔥 Javascript student.
 Working as IT as support since 2013.
 Brazilian native, fluent in English and Spanish, .

-- 🔭 I’m currently working at [NSF International](https://www.nsf.org/) as Support Technician 2.
+- 🔭 I’m currently working at [AWWCOR](https://awwcor.com/) as Senior Support Analyst.

 - 💬 Ask me about **JavaScript, HTML, CSS, MySQL, Node.JS**